RFCUNY complies with federal regulations regarding the employment of foreign nationals (non-US citizens and non-permanent residents).

 E-3 visa status is a temporary, nonimmigrant category only available to nationals of the Commonwealth of Australia.
 Those eligible include professionals in specialty occupations (requiring "the theoretical and practical application of a body of highly specialized knowledge").

 RFCUNY sponsorship for E-3 status may be available to employees who are offered positions that fall within the legal definition of a “specialty occupation.”
 RFCUNY is the only authorized petitioner to the DOL and to USCIS for E-3 status based on RFCUNY employment.
 Outside attorneys and agents are not authorized to do this work.
 E-3 status is available in two-year increments only.
-There are a limited number of E-3 visas available each year.
 In all cases, salary levels must meet DOL prevailing wage guidelines.

 Ample lead time is critical and, therefore, RFCUNY must be contacted at least 4-6 months before the anticipated employment start date.
 RFCUNY will determine whether E-3 status is appropriate under the law and regulations.
 If RFCUNY confirms that E-3 status is appropriate, a PI and current/prospective employee will be provided a detailed checklist regarding the required procedure and documentation.
-RFCUNY completes the application and files the appropriate materials with the Department of Labor and USCIS.
+RFCUNY completes the application and files the appropriate materials with the Department of Labor and USCIS (if candidate is changing status within the U.S.).

 An RFCUNY appointment is only authorized once an employee is admitted in E-3 status or USCIS has approved a change to E-3.
-If an individual is in E-3 status for employment elsewhere, that individual is authorized for RFCUNY employment only if RFCUNY files and obtains approval of an E-3 petition from USCIS, OR the individual leaves the US and reenters with a new employment letter from RFCUNY, following DOL certification of an RFCUNY Labor Condition Application.
+If an individual is in E-3 status for employment elsewhere, that individual is authorized for RFCUNY employment only if RFCUNY files and obtains approval of an E-3 petition from USCIS, OR the individual obtains an E-3 stamp from the consular post abroad (an employment verification letter and certified LCA will be required by the consular post).

 Many RFCUNY employees in non-immigrant status wish to pursue immigrant status, known as Lawful Permanent Resident (LPR) status.
 LPR status permits an employee to live and work in the US indefinitely in most cases.
 RFCUNY does, in many cases, sponsor employees for LPR status.
 Outside attorneys are permitted to file permanent resident petitions based on RFCUNY employment.
 RFCUNY does not file such petitions, but will serve as a resource to outside counsel.
 Decisions regarding RFCUNY support will be made by RFCUNY after consulting with the PI or PD and the employee.